KevinWang390/Game/README.md

 Other than that, development is in-progress.
 Because I did not plan out the entire game before I started coding, I don't actually know *exactly* what will be required of my menu structure.

 Therefore, I plan on making the menu system more robust than I think it will need to be.
 I would rather have an overbuilt menu system rather than realize that what I have isn't enough 75% of the way through the development process when I get a new idea.

+You can see some in-progress stuff now.
+It is a mess.